FatimaBOliveira/My-Data-Analytics-Project/README.md

 # My Data Analytics Project

-This project is my work for the Module Principles of Data Analytics of the Course Data Analytics in the University of [ATU Galway Mayo](https://www.atu.ie/).
+This project is my work for the Module Principles of Data Analytics of the Course Data Analytics in [ATU Galway Mayo](https://www.gmit.ie/).

 ## About this project